gustavo89587/detection-fidelity-score/docs/core-model.md

-Excelente.
-Agora vamos transformar DFS definitivamente em engenharia aplicável, não apenas modelo conceitual.

-Abaixo está a seção pronta para docs/core-model.md:

 Domain Testing Strategies

 Formal definitions are insufficient without verification.

-Each degradation domain in DFS should be paired with explicit testing and validation strategies.
+Each degradation domain in DFS must be paired with explicit testing and validation strategies.

 Detection trust must be continuously exercised — not assumed.

 Testing for Loss

-Loss testing validates that required telemetry is present, complete, and timely.
+Loss testing validates that required telemetry remains present, complete, and timely.

 Objectives